 The State Legislature expressly provides that these provisions of the Education Code are not intended to authorize emergency loans to school districts for the purpose of meeting cash-flow requirements pending the receipt of local taxes and other funds.
-Furthermore, no such emergency apportionment be made unless funds have been specifically appropriated therefore by the Legislature.
+Furthermore, no such emergency apportionment be made unless funds have been specifically appropriated therefor by the Legislature.

-None of the Participants are currently participating in the State emergency loan program.
+The Participant is not currently participating in the State emergency loan program.